-Herring, mackerel, cod and skate were all once plentiful around Islay but dwindling stocks mean professional fishing on the island is now restricted to lobsters and brown and velvet crabs, which are mostly exported to France and Spain.
-Ask at the pier in Port Ellen if you want to get hold of some live shellfish.
+Herring, mackerel, cod and skate were all once plentiful around Islay but dwindling stocks mean professional fishing on the island is now restricted to lobsters, langoustines and brown and velvet crabs, which are mostly exported to France and Spain and available locally through the seafood shack in Port Ellen and Jean's Fresh Fish van.

 Islay is also a major centre for the production of scallops, which are mostly dredged although you can get dived ones.
 You can buy them direct and super-fresh from the Islay Crab Exports base opposite the airport, where they are de-shelled, cleaned and packed.